DIPlib/diplib/src/documentation/image.md

   sizes and strides associated to these dimensions), and inverting one of the dimensions (as in the case of the mirrored image).

+Arbitrary strides also allow data segments from other software to be encapsulated by an `%Image` object.
+For example, MATLAB stores images with columns contiguous in memory, requiring `strides[1] == 1`.

 All routines in the library support images with arbitrary strides.

 The various elements of a tensor are also accessed through a stride,